Home ยป Bio

-Inspired by a variety of formative interests; evolutionary biology, art history, myths and legends, religious iconography, dystopian fiction, film and philosophy, and a keen sense of how human activity is affecting the natural world, each sculpture tells its own unique story.
+I am inspired by a variety of formative interests; evolutionary biology, art history, myths and legends, religious iconography, dystopian fiction, film and philosophy.

-I graduated from Goldsmiths University with a first class honours degree in Fine Art in 2001.
+I graduated from Goldsmiths University with a first class honours degree in Fine Art.

 Borderline1-texture2